Concrete Settlement Damage in Knoxville

 While it may seem like the last thing on your to-do list, fixing broken concrete is actually an important project to undertake.
 Unsightly concrete not only decreases your curb appeal, but it also decreases your home’s value upon resale.
 Also, it creates a trip hazard for residents, guests, and passersby, meaning you could be stuck with a medical bill or lawsuit should someone fall and get hurt.

-Causes of Concrete Settlement
+Causes of Concrete Settlement Damage in Knoxville

 Concrete slabs sink when they don’t have adequate support below the surface.
 Concrete can sink, settle, and crack for any one of the following reasons, or even a combination of a few of them.